web-eid/web-eid.js/README.md

 ### 2. Activate CSRF protection

 To use Web eID securely, CSRF protection must be enabled.
-Enable and configure CSRF protection in your web application and include the CSRF token in the POST requests in the code examples below.
+Enable and configure CSRF protection in your web application and include the CSRF token in the POST requests as in the code examples below.

 ### 3. Add authentication support